The

 You may monitor your productivity by the pieces you produce.
 You may

 give yourself joy and pleasure and you may wish to stay in that state.
+You

 may measure your satisfactions by the problems you solve.